 versionfield is deprecated and optional, but if it is not empty, it must match the first item in the

 This example shows a CustomResourceDefinition with two versions.
+For the first example, the assumption is all versions share the same schema with no conversion between them.
 The comments in the YAML provide more context.

-apiVersion: apiextensions.k8s.io/v1beta1 kind: CustomResourceDefinition metadata: # name must match the spec fields below, and be in the form: <plural>.<group> name: crontabs.example.com spec: # group name to use for REST API: /apis/<group>/<version> group: example.com # list of versions supported by this CustomResourceDefinition versions: - name: v1beta1 # Each version can be enabled/disabled by Served flag. served: true # One and only one version must be marked as the storage version. storage: true - name: v1 served: true storage: false # either Namespaced or Cluster scope: Namespaced names: # plural name to be used in the URL: /apis/<group>/<version>/<plural> plural: crontabs # singular name to be used as an alias on the CLI and for display singular: crontab # kind is normally the CamelCased singular type.
+apiVersion: apiextensions.k8s.io/v1beta1 kind: CustomResourceDefinition metadata: # name must match the spec fields below, and be in the form: <plural>.<group> name: crontabs.example.com spec: # group name to use for REST API: /apis/<group>/<version> group: example.com # list of versions supported by this CustomResourceDefinition versions: - name: v1beta1 # Each version can be enabled/disabled by Served flag. served: true # One and only one version must be marked as the storage version. storage: true - name: v1 served: true storage: false # The conversion section is introduced in Kubernetes 1.13+ with a default value of # None conversion (strategy sub-field set to None). conversion: # None conversion assumes the same schema for all versions and only sets the apiVersion # field of custom resources to the proper value strategy: None # either Namespaced or Cluster scope: Namespaced names: # plural name to be used in the URL: /apis/<group>/<version>/<plural> plural: crontabs # singular name to be used as an alias on the CLI and for display singular: crontab # kind is normally the CamelCased singular type.
 Your resource manifests use this. kind: CronTab # shortNames allow shorter string to match your resource on the CLI shortNames: - ct

 You can save the CustomResourceDefinition in a YAML file, then use